 6) It cuts out excess.

-Good writing gets to the point.
-This means cutting out excessive phrases and rewording your sentences to be more direct.
+Good writing gets to the point -- and that means cutting out excessive phrases, and rewording your sentences to be more direct.
 In an ad celebrating its "academic" readership, The Economist playfully demonstrates this below.

 How do you rid excess words from your writing?
 It's half practice, half knowing where to cut.
 This article from Daily Writing Tips is one of the most effective summaries I've found on precise writing.
 Included in its tips:

 - Reduce verb phrases: For instance, turn "The results are suggestive of the fact that" to "The results suggest."

 - Reduce wordy phrases to single words: You can change "in order to" into "to."
 Another example: Turn "Due to the fact that" into "because."

 - Avoid vague nouns: Phrases formed around general nouns like "in the area of" or "on the topic of" clutter sentences.

 - Read the full list of brevity tips here.

 In general, if you can afford to cut without losing the meaning of a sentence, do so.
 Push yourself to strip down your word count.
 Turn 50-word homepage copy into 25, then push yourself again to make that 25-word sentence into 15 words.
 It's not about brevity so much as it is about making sure every word counts in your writing.